guitarpick28/ASL_Translator/README.md

 # ASL_Translator
 This in the end will be a project used on the Jetson Nano to interpret American Sign Language(ASL) to help others understand this language.
+A demonstration of the project in action can be viewed [here](https://youtu.be/ndX7zbz2v6U).
 ## General Instructions
 1. Go to the [Jetson Inference Project](https://github.com/dusty-nv/jetson-inference/tree/master) and set up the project according to their instructions.
 2. Clone this repository onto your Jetson Nano.